joseeden/joeden/docs/008-Microsoft-Azure/004-Azure-Security/001-Azure-Security.md

 - Available connectors for Microsoft solutions and other sources.
 - After connecting, monitor your data with  .

+## Firewall

+Azure Firewall enhances security by filtering network traffic.
+- Provides advanced threat protection for your Azure environment.
+- Analyzes and controls traffic, allowing only safe connections.
+- Helps protect against various network-based attacks.

+## DDoS Protection

+Azure DDoS Protection safeguards against distributed denial-of-service attacks.
+- Filters malicious traffic to prevent disruptions to your services.
+- Ensures legitimate traffic can access your applications.
+- Continuously protects against large-scale attacks to maintain service availability.

+## Compliance

+Azure complies with a range of global standards and certifications.
+- Adheres to ISO, IEC, and GDPR requirements.
+- Ensures that your operations meet rigorous regulatory standards.
+- Provides assurance of data protection and legal compliance.

 ## Identity and Access Management